cxzhou35/Awesome-dotfiles/alacritty/README.md

 cd ~/dotfiles
 cp ./alacritty/alacritty.yml ~/.config/alacritty
 ```
-Now you can refresh your terminal and enjoy your alacritty!
+Now you can refresh your terminal and enjoy the alacritty!